sourcehut-mirrors/fennel-ls/README.md

 * [Packaging](docs/packaging.md)
 * [Writing your own lint](docs/linting.md)

+For information about installing documentation data for 3rd-party libraries like love2d or tic80 [see the wiki](https://wiki.fennel-lang.org/LanguageServer).

 ## License
 fennel-ls is licensed under the MIT license.
 See LICENSE for more info.
 This repository also contains files from other projects: